-The Great Thanksgiving, Eucharistic Prayer D
+The Great Thanksgiving - Eucharistic Prayer A

-Celebrant The Lord be with you.
+Officiant The Lord be with you.

 People And also with you.

-Celebrant Lift up your hearts.
+Officiant Lift up your hearts.

 People We lift them to the Lord.

-Celebrant Let us give thanks to our Lord God.
+Officiant Let us give thanks to the Lord our God.

 People It is right to give Him thanks and praise.